phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/functions.rst

 ========================

 The body of PHP functions are represented with the ``zend_function`` structure.
-However, handling them is rarely done as they are solely needed for the PHP VM.
+However, handling them is rarely done as they are solely needed for the VM.
-In general PHP ``callable``s are what will need to be dealt with, which are represented by the pair of ``zend_fcall_info``/``zend_fcall_info_cache`` structures.
+In general PHP ``callable`` s are what will need to be dealt with, which are represented by the pair of ``zend_fcall_info``/``zend_fcall_info_cache`` structures.